benna100/blog/predictions-of-the-future.md

 ## Language models

-The first announcement is a new language model from Google called PALM (https://ai.googleblog.com/2022/04/pathways-language-model-palm-scaling-to.html).
+The first announcement is a new language model from [Google called PALM](https://ai.googleblog.com/2022/04/pathways-language-model-palm-scaling-to.html).
 The model is similar to GPT-3 in the sense that you input a prompt and the model will then continue the what you prompt it.
-GPT-3 is absolutely insane textwise and can generate text that is indistinguishable from humans (I know cause I was fooled by this article: https://www.linkedin.com/pulse/how-ai-change-education-david-kofoed-wind/ ).
+GPT-3 is absolutely insane textwise and can generate text that is indistinguishable from humans (I know cause I was fooled by [this article]( https://www.linkedin.com/pulse/how-ai-change-education-david-kofoed-wind/).
 GPT-3 has on its own learned math and programming which is absolutely insane

 GPT-3 has 175 billion parameters.
 Googles PAML will have 540 billion parameters so it should be more than twice as good 😱 So how good is it?
 Well we don't know yet since it is not public yet.
 BUT here is an insane example 👇